Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 - A fix has been done to close correctly the XMPP connection when calling the method `stop()` from the SDK.

+- API documentation for `connectedUser` property has been fixed.

 ### SDK for Node.JS 1.35 - January 2018
 ---